surniaulula/wpsso/readme.txt

 <h3>WPSSO Core Pro / Additional Features</h3>

-WPSSO Core Pro gives you the power to further integrate and customize your meta tags and Schema markup with third party plugins and APIs.

 * Customize headlines, titles, descriptions, shared image and/or video, product information, recipe information, event information, and much more.

 * Optionally upscale small images from the Media Library for social sharing and Schema markup.